wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-web-troubleshoot-performance-degradation.md

 #### Track Service health

-Windows Azure publicizes each time there is a service interruption or performance degradation.
+Azure publicizes each time there is a service interruption or performance degradation.
 You can track the health of the service on the [Azure Management Portal](https://manage.windowsazure.cn/).
 For more information, see [Track service health](/documentation/articles/insights-service-health).

 #### Monitor your web app

 This option enables you to find out if your application is having any issues.
-In your web appâs blade, click the **Requests and errors** tile.
+In your web app's blade, click the **Requests and errors** tile.
 The **Metric** blade will show you all the metrics you can add.

 Some of the metrics that you might want to monitor for your web app are